logo for pulau-pangkor.com

 Snakes are hard to get on the photo.
 This is one of the few I found crossing my path further in Malaysia, it's NOT the cobra of the story!

 In Malaysia you can find plenty of snakes, some venomous, some are not.
 Snakes are hardly seen at daytime.
 Many are shy and silent hunters in the jungle or on the plantations.
-But in Malaysia, some very well known, and dangerous snakes live.
-Cobras and boa constrictors have a decent life in jungle or plantation.
-Still, do you have to be afraid of snakes when visiting Malaysia?
-Not really.
-Snakes avoid crowded areas but do go around in the small kampongs, jungle and plantations.

 I have had my own meetings with snakes, one was especially scary: you can read the full story here about my encounter with a cobra at a plantation near Bruas, not far from Sitiawan.